 A high-quality geography education should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 Teaching should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 As pupils progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the frameworks and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.
 (NC2014)

 In Year 1-6 Geography is taught in blocked units.
-In Reception, it is taught regularly under the People and Communities and the Natural World Early Learning Goals.
+In Reception, it is taught regularly under the Understanding the World area of Learning.

 The curriculum is planned so that children learn about the places closest to them first before expanding this to find out about places which are farther away.